gethop-dev/pubsub/README.md

 user>
 ```

-To declare the queue in our publisher (so we don't need to do it in the AMQP broker beforehand) we need to use the channel we created when we connected to the broker.
+To declare the queue in our publisher (so we don't need to do it in the AMQP broker beforehand) we need to use the channel that was created when we connected to the broker.
 So retrieve it from the PubSubAMQPClient record and declare the queue:

 ``` clojure
 user> (def channel (:channel client))